SeaGruppen/SEA/src/README.md

 Open terminal at : /SEA/src/scivu/scivu/ \
 Enter command 'dotnet run'
 A new window will open in which the program is run.

+## Make own executeable for Mac osx-64:
+Open /SEA/src/scivu/scivu/ in the terminal \
+Write "dotnet publish --configuration Release --runtime osx-x64 --self-contained --output ./publish" You will get a new 'publish' inside the /SEA/src/scivu/scivu/ folder.\
+Inside it there are two important executeables: \
+    *backend* which creates the example survey and results\
+    *scivu* which runs the app\
+The program is dependent on this folder structure to get 'assets' for the example survey and for the database which are both placed inside /src.\
+A test survey already exist with the pincode mentioned above, while *backend* can add new surveys of the same type (with new ids) and potentially with new mock results.\

 ## Use cases:
 ### Run experiment: